Cielnoura/task2/README.md

 #Task-two:
- Programming a web page to control the robot arm using a web page to control the robot arm using web serial API and write the Arduino code for control.
+ Programming a web page to control the robot arm using a web serial API and write the Arduino code for control.